Trump steals the show at the Iowa State Fair as legal troubles swirl

 “I just think he’s one of the few people we’ve had that have done what they said they were gonna do in a lot of instances,” he added, noting that he also did like biotech entrepreneur Vivek Ramaswamy and DeSantis.

 But for some voters, they say the choice is a tough one.
-Kelly Millard of Ankeny, Iowa said he was “torn” between the former president and DeSantis.
+Kelly Millard, also of Ankeny, said he was “torn” between the former president and DeSantis.

 “I’m endorsing Ron DeSantis for president because I think he’s the strongest leader in the race.
 I think that’s proven.
 I’ve just seen a level of leadership, strength, that I’ve just not seen in this era,” Deace said.

-Louise Fredericksen from Indianapolis, Ind. said she was leaning toward Ramaswamy in the GOP primary but said she saw DeSantis as a likable candidate.
+Louise Fredericksen, from Indianapolis, said she was leaning toward Ramaswamy in the GOP primary but saw DeSantis as a likable candidate.

-One thing that was clear among some fair goers listening to the candidates was that the legal challenges and drama swirling around Trump were a viability to the 2024 candidate.
+One thing that was clear among some fairgoers listening to the candidates was that the legal challenges and drama swirling around Trump were a liability to the 2024 candidate.

-Joe Budd from Palm Beach County, Florida, who used to be a motorcade driver for Trump, said he was an early supporter of Trump but is now backing DeSantis.
-He called the Florida governor “more MAGA” and “less drama” – a reference to Trump’s “Make America Great Again” policies.
+Joe Budd, from Palm Beach County, Fla., who used to be a motorcade driver for Trump, said he was an early supporter of Trump but is now backing DeSantis.
+He called the Florida governor “more MAGA” and “less drama” — a reference to Trump’s “Make America Great Again” policies.

 “I think he’s going to appeal to a broader base of support, and I’m concerned that with 60 percent disapproval ratings that Trump has, he can’t win a general election,” said Budd.